laurinalastella/Movies-ETL/README.md

     Deliverable 3: Extract and Transform the Kaggle data Deliverable 4: Create the Movie Database

+## *Silly addition: I added an audio tone to the end of the code to alert me that the data loading is finished.*

 The table "movies" has 6,058 rows.
 ![movies_query](Resources/movies_query.png)